CaptainGreenhat/Greenhat-HQ/README.md

 ## Who’s Running This

-A father, a veteran, and a guy who likes to push buttons and see what happens.
+A father, combat veteran, professional software tester, and guy who likes to push buttons to see see what happens.

 If it looks fun, I probably tried it.
 If it looks hard, I probably had to do it.
 If it’s interactive, I probably designed a media setup around it.